 This is the minimum requirement for entry to university, however, this does not guarantee a place at university.

 Students will need all of the following to be awarded UE:

 - attain NCEA Level 3 (60 level 3 credits).

-- achieve 14 credits at level three in each of three subjects from the list of approved subjects.
+- achieve 14 credits at Level 3 in each of three subjects from the list of approved subjects.

 (The list of approved subjects will consist of subjects derived from the NZ Curriculum with achievement standards at Level 3)

-- achieve UE numeracy – 10 credits at Level 1 and above from specific achievement standards, or three specific numeracy unit standards.
+- achieve UE Numeracy – 10 credits at Level 1 and above from specific achievement standards, or the Numeracy common assessment task

 - achieve UE Literacy – 10 credits (five in reading and five in writing) at Level 2 or above from specified standards.

 In addition, all universities have different and more stringent requirements for competitive entry courses like Medicine, Engineering etc where specific standards and particular subjects have to be taken as well as high scores or grade point averages.
 To get this level of detail you need to see the Careers staff for the most up-to-date requirements.

 Since 2016 the University of Auckland has required all new students to have at least 17 credits at Level 2 or higher from the subject of English.